impel-intelligence/dippy-bittensor-subnet/README.md

 Current SOTA LLMs are designed for the assistant use case and lack the empathetic qualities necessary for companionship.
 While some companies (c.ai, chai, inflection etc) have developed closed-source roleplay LLMs, the open-source alternatives lag significantly behind in performance.

 Our team at Impel Intelligence Inc. knows this issue intimately through building Dippy, a proactive AI companion app for iOS.
 In this subnet, we will bring together the entire open-source eco-system to build the world’s best roleplay LLM.

+## Roadmap

+Given the complexity of creating a SOTA Roleplay LLM, we plan to divide the process into 3 distinct phases.

+**Phase 1:**
+We’ll launch our subnet with a robust pipeline for roleplay LLM evaluation on both public and proprietary dataset.
+We rank models on a public dashboard on based on our evaluation protocol

+**Phase 2:**
+We will create Bittensor themed characters within the Dippy app and randomly serve the top miner submitted models to measure model quality based on real user engagement and retention.
+The app will be a playground to evaluate and rank miner model submissions

+**Phase 3:**
+The best models will be integrated into an open-sourced MOE LLM, with a unique recommendation mechanism that selects the best “expert” suited for the character based on personality, characteristics etc.

+## Overview of Miner and Validator Functionality

+## Running Miners and Validators
+### Running a Miner
+python dippy_subnet/check_model.py --hotkey HOTKEY --subtensor.network test
+#### Requirements

+#### Setup

+### Running a Validator
+python neurons/validator.py --subtensor.network test --wallet.name WALLET_NAME --wallet.hotkey WALLET_HOT_NAME
+#### Requirements

+#### Setup

 ## License